justin-cook-developer/acme-schools/README.md

 See the deployed version here: (https://vert-madame-81975.herokuapp.com/#/).

 Since anyone can create/edit students, please be respectful and do not add any offensive names or emails.
 If you see any offensive content for a student, please delete that student.
+In addition, do not add any information which you do not wish to be public, specifically emails.

 The currently deployed branch is 'release/1.0'.

 ## Installation

-If you do not have Node (https://nodejs.org/en/download/) and PostgreSQL (https://postgresapp.com/downloads.html) installed, you will need to install them both.
+If you do not have Node (https://nodejs.org/en/download/) and PostgreSQL (https://postgresapp.com/downloads.html) installed, you will need to install both.

 <b>Then:</b>